amitxv/PC-Tuning/docs/physical-setup.md

 - See [Low Latency Hardware | Calypto](https://calypto.us)

-- Favor wired over cordless (e.g. peripherals, Wi-Fi) due to the degraded performance and inconsistency associated with wireless devices, aggressive power-saving features for a longer battery life where applicable along with the downside of being negatively affected by interference and transmission overhead ([1](https://www.meetion.com/a-the-impact-of-lift-off-distance-on-battery-life-with-wireless-vs-wired-gaming-mice.html), [2](https://en.wikipedia.org/wiki/2.4_GHz_radio_use), [3](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/peripherals/wireless%20overhead.png), [4](https://www.logitechg.com/en-gb/innovation/hero.html), [5](https://www.youtube.com/watch?v=Zn7WjyIvAWA))
+- Favor wired over cordless (e.g. peripherals, Ethernet) due to the degraded performance and inconsistency associated with wireless devices, aggressive power-saving features for a longer battery life where applicable along with the downside of being negatively affected by interference and transmission overhead ([1](https://www.meetion.com/a-the-impact-of-lift-off-distance-on-battery-life-with-wireless-vs-wired-gaming-mice.html), [2](https://en.wikipedia.org/wiki/2.4_GHz_radio_use), [3](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/peripherals/wireless%20overhead.png), [4](https://www.logitechg.com/en-gb/innovation/hero.html), [5](https://www.youtube.com/watch?v=Zn7WjyIvAWA))

 - An SSD or NVMe is strongly recommended due to the degraded performance and excessive interference of HDDs ([1](https://unihost.com/help/nvme-vs-ssd-vs-hdd-overview-and-comparison)).
 Ensure that there is always a sufficient amount of free space as SSDs slow down as they are filled up although most drives are overprovisioned from factory ([1](https://www.howtogeek.com/165542/why-solid-state-drives-slow-down-as-you-fill-them-up), [2](https://download.semiconductor.samsung.com/resources/white-paper/S190311-SAMSUNG-Memory-Over-Provisioning-White-paper.pdf))